RaquelNayyara/os241/links.md

 * [Belajar Bahasa C dalam 1 Jam untuk Pemula (C Crash Course Bahasa Indonesia)](https://youtu.be/2d19KgToiRo?si=AtcEm9fLNrUKR_R1)
 This video is quite helpful for those who want to learn the basics of C programming language.

+* [Fork System Call in Operating System] (https://www.geeksforgeeks.org/fork-system-call-in-operating-system/) To know more about fork system call in operating system